tetra-code/cse_y2_notes/Q1/ML/week1.md

 1. Use traning set to fit the model
 2. Evaluate performance on the test set

-Since test set is an i.i.d (independent and identically distributed) sample from a data set, it generally gives a good estimate of the performance.
+Since test set is an i.i.d (independent and identically distributed) sample from a data set, it generally gives a good estimate of he performance.

 Types of machine learning:
 - **supervised learning**: classification, regression - label exists